Kevinpratmama/Personalization-trojan/README.md

 personalization.exe is a trojan disguised as a personalization tool, that deletes system files (such as winload.efi)

 # Can I contribute to the development?
 Yes.
 Join my Discord server (https://discord.gg/YHHZRXWESe) then ping me at #malware-discussions.
 Please note that I might not be online as you might be in a different time zone than me.
+If you want to suggest new payloads, join the PERSONALIZE.EXE development team (https://discord.gg/Xf7RQtZQgf)

 # What does the trojan do?
 Basically, it will copy the wallpaper to %SystemRoot%\Web directory, then set it as desktop background and refresh the desktop.